The Beginner-Friendly Ultimate Guide to Facebook Ads for Life Coaches

 3. Video Ad

-Just get started with a selfie-video you can take on your phone, and turn it into an ad that inspires and gets your potential clients to pay attention.
+As a life coach, you can take advantage of that without producing a high-budget video.
+Just get started with a selfie video and turn it into an ad that gets your potential clients to pay attention.

 facebook post13

-The rise of Facebook Messenger has given coaches an amazing opportunity to create highly personalized communication with new prospects.
+Facebook Messenger has given coaches an amazing opportunity for highly personalized communication with new prospects.
+You can create ads requesting a comment and then directly message those who reacted.

-This is the perfect way to start a personalized dialogue with your audience and move them forward to invest with you.
+This is a great way to start a personalized dialogue with your audience and encourage them to invest in you.

 facebook post8